-The Group holds 24.69% of the outstanding voting shares of Uniband Electronic Corp. and is the single largest shareholder of the investee.
+(a) The Group holds 24.69% of the outstanding voting shares of Uniband Electronic Corp. and is the single largest shareholder of the investee.
 Although the remaining 75.31% of Uniband Electronic Corp.'s shares are not concentrated within specific shareholders, the Group still cannot obtain more than half of the total number of Uniband Electronic Corp.'s directors, and it also cannot obtain more than half of the voting rights at a shareholders' meeting.
 Therefore, it is determined that the Group has significant influence on Uniband Electronic Corp.

-The Group holds 23.08% of the outstanding voting shares of Finger Pro.
+- (b) The Group holds 23.08% of the outstanding voting shares of Finger Pro.
 Incorporation and is the single largest shareholder of the investee.
 Although the remaining 76.92% of Finger Pro.
 Incorporation's shares are not concentrated within specific shareholders, the Group still cannot obtain more than half of the total number of Finger Pro.
 Incorporation's directors, and it also cannot obtain more than half of the voting rights at a shareholders' meeting.
 Therefore, it is determined that the Group has significant influence on Finger Pro.
-Incorporation.
+Incorporation. - (c) The Group holds 47.71% of the outstanding voting shares of Metanoia Communications Inc. (Metanoia), making it the single largest shareholder, 36.89% of Metanoia Communications Inc. is concentrated in specific shareholders, and the remaining 15.4% is composed of many individuals (employees) and investment companies.
+Since the specific shareholders are currently in the management of Metanoia and hold more than half of the seats on the Board of Directors, thus having control.
+And the Group, which cannot obtain more than half of the seats on the Board of Directors of Metanoia, decided to quit the operating team.
+Therefore, it is determined that the Group has no control over Metanoia but only has significant influence on it.
+Please refer to Note (6)(h) for details.